 In the mid-1990s, the reputation of Lubbock-Cooper as an academically-driven, close-knit, technologically current school district began to draw families hoping to offer their children a top notch education in a community-oriented environment.
 Under the leadership of Lubbock-Cooper’s longest-serving Superintendent Pat Henderson, Lubbock-Cooper North Elementary was opened in 2002, the second LCISD elementary school.

-Lubbock-Cooper West Elementary was opened just eight years later to accommodate additional residents of the district.
+Lubbock-Cooper West Elementary was opened just six years later to accommodate additional residents of the district.
 Lubbock-Cooper Central Elementary and the first additional middle school, Laura Welch Bush, were opened in the fall of 2011.
 Most recently, Lubbock-Cooper ISD opened an alternative high school campus, New Hope Academy, a nod to one of the five schools consolidated to form the district.
 Lubbock-Cooper's fifth elementary campus, East Elementary, is set to open in August 2018.

 Carrying on a longstanding tradition of excellence, Lubbock-Cooper ISD is now a 5A district boasting several years of recognized, exemplary, and met standard TEA statuses.
 LCISD schools hold several titles for academic and athletic competitions, and the demand for a Lubbock-Cooper education is so overwhelming that it is the second fastest-growing school district in the state of Texas.
 Though the graduating class of 2017 was approximately 22 times larger than the 1937 graduating class of Cooper Rural High School, the district has successfully maintained a hometown environment while offering opportunities afforded to students in larger, more urbanized districts.
 If the past is any indication of the future, Lubbock-Cooper Independent School District has decades of success and excellence to look forward to.